Sustainable transport: France

 In March 2022, an advertising regulation will come into force in France, requiring all advertising materials for automobiles to include one of three standard disclaimers promoting the use of sustainable transport practices.
 This applies to all vehicles, including electric vehicles.
-In 2028, it will also become illegal to advertise vehicles which emit more than 128 grams of carbon dioxide per-kilometre.
+In 2028, it will also become illegal to advertise vehicles which emit more than 128 grams of carbon dioxide per-kilometer.

-In the city level
+At city level

 Sustainable transport policies have their greatest impact at the city level.

 Some of the biggest cities in Western Europe have a relatively sustainable transport.
 In Paris 53% of trips are made by walking, 3% by bicycle, 34% by public transport, and only 10% by car.
 In the entire Ile-de-France region, walking is the most popular way of transportation.
 In Amsterdam, 28% of trips are made by walking, 31% by bicycle, 18% by public transport and only 23% by car.
 In Copenhagen 62% of people commute to school or work by bicycle.

 Outside Western Europe, cities which have consistently included sustainability as a key consideration in transport and land use planning include Curitiba, Brazil; Bogota, Colombia; Portland, Oregon; and Vancouver, Canada.
 The state of Victoria, Australia passed legislation in 2010 – the Transport Integration Act – to compel its transport agencies to actively consider sustainability issues including climate change impacts in transport policy, planning and operations.

 Many other cities throughout the world have recognized the need to link sustainability and transport policies, for example by joining the Cities for Climate Protection program.
 Some cities are trying to become car-free cities, e.g., limit or exclude the usage of cars.

 In 2020, the COVID-19 pandemic pushed several cities to adopt a plan to drastically increase biking and walking; these included Milan, London, Brighton, and Dublin.
 These plans were taken to facilitate social distancing by avoiding public transport and at the same time prevent a rise in traffic congestion and air pollution from increase in car use.
 A similar plan was adopted by New York City and Paris.
 The pandemic's impact on urban public transportation means revenue declines will put a strain on operators' finances and may cause creditworthiness to worsen.
 Governments might be forced to subsidize operators with financial transfers, in turn reducing resources available for investment in greener transportation systems.